nmeum/insomnia/README.md

 This will only work if an `hii` instance for `irc.hackint.org` is already running in the background and if the user already joined the `#hii` channel.

-## Input Configuration

-Since version 1.0.0 input uses readline instead of linenoise.
-By default readline completions are displayed above the input current line which is somewhat useless in one-line terminals.
-Fortunately, readline also supports menu completions (cycling through all available completions).
-Additionally, readline performs line wrapping by default which doesn't work in one-line terminals either instead horizontal scrolling has to be explicitly activated.
-Therefore, creating a `~/.inputrc` with the following content is recommended for using input with insomnia:

-	"\t": menu-complete
-	set horizontal-scroll-mode on

 ## License